Princeton-CDH/startwords/content/issues/2/test-extra-feature/index.md

 type: article
 slug: 'test-strangers-in-the-landscape'
 title: |
-  “Strangers in the Testscape”: On Research Development and Making Things for Making
+  "Testers in the Testscape”: On Research Development and Making Things for Making
 order: -1
 authors:
     - Samantha Blickhan